 The picture below will give you an idea of what the old Lumpinee Stadium looked like on fight night.

-No doubt the new stadium, which opened in 2014 in a on Ram Intara Road, is much spiffier.
+No doubt the new stadium, which opened in 2014 on Ram Intara Road, is much spiffier.
 Have you been to fight night at the new stadium?
 If so, please share your impressions!

 Did you know that Lotus & Persimmon has both a Facebook page and an Instagram gallery (@lotusandpersimmon)?
 Please 'like' and follow for updates.